The Three Beliefs Every Christian must Embrace to be a Christian –

 I am a cerebral person.

 Sadly, in my case “being cerebral” does not mean I am especially smart.
 It simply means I get stuck in my own head a lot.
 I will read an article, have a conversation or hear a news story and then I will dwell endlessly on all the conceivable social, spiritual, and political implications of what I heard, read or talked about.
-This past week, I spent a shocking amount of time thinking about what Reverend/Senator Raphael Warnock tweeted on Easter.
+I have spent a shocking amount of time thinking about what Reverend/Senator Raphael Warnock tweeted on Easter a few years back.

 The later deleted tweet said: